sirnaufal/Final-Project/README.md

 1. Data Cleaning dan Preprocessing
 2. Data Visualization
 3. Choose best model
-4. create a web application from a local host based on the model that has been selected to predict whether a customer will churn or not
+4. Create a web application from a local host based on the model that has been selected to predict whether a customer will churn or not

 Final model is Random Forest Classifier
 ---